-Campaigns to cut thefts from church buildings by installing burglar alarms has led to a dramatic drop in insurance claims, according to religious authorities.
+According to religious authorities, campaigns to cut thefts from church buildings by installing burglar alarms have led to a dramatic drop in insurance claims.

-The 'Hands Off Our Church Roofs' campaign was launched in 2013 by Anglican churches across the UK aimed to install electronic alarm systems to protect against theft of valuable treasures.
+The 'Hands Off Our Church Roofs' campaign was launched in 2013 by Anglican churches across the UK and aimed to install electronic alarm systems to protect against the theft of valuable treasures.

 Other initiatives to combat church crime include:

-The Association of Chief Police Officers also gives advice on how to reduce the risk of crime through the design of buildings with lots of useful guidance on its website.
+The Association of Chief Police Officers also advises on how to reduce the risk of crime through the design of buildings with lots of helpful guidance on its website.